Interagency Data Exchange (IDEA) Guidebook

 All state agencies under the Governor’s authority and their reporting departments have signed IDEA, in addition to several other entities.
 Confirm that the Data Recipient(s) and the Data Provider(s) are signatories on the agreement.
 If one or the other is not a signatory, you are welcome to use the IDEA agreement and BUCP templates as a starting point but are not required to do so.
 We encourage the entity that has not yet signed onto IDEA to do so and are happy to review it with them.

-See the list of signatories to confirm
+See the to confirm

 Step 3.
 Draft initial Business Use Case Proposal (BUCP)

-The BUCP template is the document you will use to finalize your data sharing agreement.
+The is the document you will use to finalize your data sharing agreement.
 The Data Recipient’s program staff who will use the data should draft the initial BUCP.
 At this time, work with the program team to develop this draft.
 Later in the process, you can engage your Data Officer and Legal team.
 The template is broken down into the following sections:

 Section